NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Whirlwind Strike.md

-You lash out in a blur of motion, attacking all nearby adversaries.
+You attack all nearby adversaries.
 Make a melee Strike against each enemy within your melee reach.
-Each attack counts toward your multiple attack penalty, but you do not increase your penalty until you have made all your attacks.
+Each attack counts toward your multiple attack penalty, but don't increase your penalty until you have made all your attacks.

-*Source: Pathfinder Player Core*
+*Source: Pathfinder Player Core 2*
 *ORC*